 Is it time consuming?
 Yes.

 But consider this - by spending a couple of hours now to conduct your research, you’re saving yourself months of fruitless job searching.
-Great product managers do the hard work upfront.
+Great product managers do the hard work upfront, and that hard work pays dividends over the long run.

 Plus, if you aren’t excited enough about a particular product manager role to spend hours customizing a resume, you’re probably not passionate enough to join that company and succeed in the long run with them.